-Having a content strategy framework is pivotal to planning and implementing successful content marketing campaigns.
+Having a content marketing framework is pivotal to planning and implementing successful campaigns.

 In other words, you bridge the gap between what search engines say and what your audience needs.

 When you have a content strategy framework in place, you have direction, consistency, and a concrete plan to test and refine.
 No more creating content based on confusing spreadsheets.
 No more conjecture.
 No more random testing.
 Every decision you make has a palpable goal and a smart action plan that supports it.

 You're in the right place if you’re still wondering what a content strategy framework is.